 This compressor is very transparent too, because there is no significant difference between the non-compressed, non-bypassed sound and the bypassed sound.
 The compressed sound is characterized by a certain “punch” (a common characteristic among VCA compressors), which becomes more accentuated with long attack times and short release times.

-In summary, this is a great compressor, easy to use and very versatile, useful in the mastering stage to achieve multiple solutions for analog compression, without evident sound coloration.
+In summary, this is a great compressor, easy to use and very versatile.
+I suggest it for the mastering studio that wants to achieve multiple solutions for analog compression, without evident sound coloration.